Changing of the guard

 The changing of the guard takes place each day at 12:00 in the Inner Palace Yard.
 The guards coming on watch march from the palace’s barracks in the Outer Palace Yard on the first quarter-stroke of the palace clock.

-On Thursdays, either the Royal Life Guard’s Band or the Drum Corps takes part in the changing of the guard.
+On Fridays, either the Royal Life Guard’s Band or the Drum Corps takes part in the changing of the guard.
 On this day, the march begins at Fredensborg Station.

 When the retiring guards are ready to march off, they will march to the right on the lawn, and, there, honor is paid to The King.